sjmc11/firebase-auth-go-kit/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a demonstration starter kit for creating an App that utilises Googles Firebase Authentication system.
+This is a starter project for creating an App that utilises Googles Firebase Authentication system.

 It allows you to get started with verifying tokens sent from your front-end application and focus on developing your application.